bottlenoselabs/SDL-cs/README.md

 #### Build the existing solution

 If using IDE (Visual Studio / Rider): Open `SDL.sln` and build solution.
 Check out the sample projects while you are here.
 If using CLI: `dotnet build`.

 #### Adding it to your own project

-Reference the `.csproj` from your own project:
+Reference the `.csproj` from your own project.
+Be sure you built the native library in step #3 before running your application!

 ```xml
 <ItemGroup>